andersonfurtado/AzureML-Education-Development-Index-prediction/README.md

   <li> Second, using HyperDrive, I adjusted the hyperparameters and applied the Random Forest Regressor which consists of a meta estimator that fits a number of classifying decision trees on various sub-samples of the dataset and uses averaging to improve the predictive accuracy and control over-fitting.
   </li><br>
 </ol>
+Hyperdrive and Automl models have been trained and deployed using an endpoint in Azure Machine Learning.

+The resolution of this problem is justified because educational indicators such as Ideb are desirable because they allow the monitoring of the country's education system.
+Its importance, in terms of diagnosis and guidance of political actions focused on improving the educational system, is in:
+- detect schools and / or education networks whose students are underperforming in terms of performance and proficiency;
+- monitor the temporal evolution of student performance in these schools and / or education networks.

 ## Project Set Up and Installation
 The starter files that you need to run this project are the following: